arshad/panopoly_config/README.md

 ### What is variable syncing?

-This means that we will automatically update a config variable when its site variable equivalent is update and vice versa.
+This means that we will automatically update a config variable when its site variable equivalent is updated and vice versa.

 Say, your hook defines a *site_name* config, when the *site_name* variable changes, we'll update your config as well and vice versa.